 What is embodied energy?

-Embodied energy is the energy required to produce the material and manufacture it to a building-grade insulation standard.
-It is typically measured in kiloWatt Hours per cubic metre (kWh/m3).
-Wool insulation contains the least embodied energy of any insulation available, meaning that in a very short time, it will save more energy than will have gone into its production.
-Most common insulation materials will take many years to achieve this break-even point and some will never reach it at all.
-The embodied energy of Sheep Wool Insulation is 15kWh m-3 (54MJ m-3) which is less than half of that of cellulose insulation and one sixth of that of mineral wool.
+Embodied energy refers to the total energy consumed in the production and manufacturing processes required to meet building-grade insulation standards.
+This energy is commonly expressed in kiloWatt Hours per cubic metre (kWh/m³).
+Among various insulation options, wool insulation stands out as having the lowest embodied energy.
+This characteristic allows it to offset its energy input in a remarkably short timeframe, ultimately resulting in greater energy savings than the energy invested in its production.
+In contrast, many widely used insulation materials may take years to reach this energy break-even point, with some never achieving it at all.
+Specifically, the embodied energy of Sheep Wool Insulation is 15 kWh/m³ (54 MJ/m³), which is less than half that of cellulose insulation and only one-sixth of that of mineral wool.